How to Cite an Organization or Group Author in APA 7th Edition

 What counts as a group author in APA?

-Associations, agencies, research institutes, universities, and nonprofits can all count as authors when the organization is clearly responsible for the content.
+Associations, agencies, universities, nonprofits, and research institutes can all count as authors when the organization is clearly responsible for the content.

 First citation: full name + abbreviation